-The lives of more than 1.46 million people around the world have been transformed by access to safe water and improved hygiene and sanitation through Samaritan's Purse Water Projects.
-Unfortunately, about 842,000 people are dying each year from diarrheal diseases caused by dirty water and poor sanitation and hygiene.
+The lives of more than 1.46 million people around the world have been transformed by access to safe water, improved hygiene, and sanitation through Samaritan’s Purse Water Projects.
+Unfortunately, about 842,000 people are still dying each year from diarrheal diseases caused by dirty water, poor sanitation, and bad hygiene.
 That means a death every 37.5 seconds.

-Millions of people die each year from drinking contaminated water that contains potentially deadly bacteria, parasites, and viruses.
-But you can help turn on the tap to safe water.
-Your generous donation can help provide solutions for households, schools, and communities by giving them the gift of safe water.
+Hundreds of thousand of people—often children— die each year from drinking contaminated water that contains potentially deadly bacteria, parasites, and viruses.
+Your generous donation can help provide solutions for families, schools, and communities by giving them the gift of safe water.

-Chen did not understand that the contaminated water his household used was causing regular illness.
-He took out his frustration-from illness that often impacted his ability to work and the family’s income-on his wife, So Harn, and their three sons, provoking arguments that created a family rift.
+Chen did not understand the contaminated water his household used was causing regular illnesses.
+He took out his frustration-from ailments that often impacted his ability to work and the family’s income—on his wife and their three sons by provoking arguments that created a family rift.

-“I am happy because [Chen] is getting along with the family and neighbors,” said So Harn.
+“I am happy because [Chen] is getting along with the family and neighbors,” said his wife, So Harn.
 “Now he is able to work every day to serve the family.”

-Chen now shares with other villagers how drinking and washing their hands with safe water from the BSF initiated a healthier, happier life for his family.
+Chen now tells other villagers how drinking and washing their hands with safe water from the BSF initiated a healthier, happier life for his family.

 “We earn little.
 It’s not even enough to sustain our daily needs,” she said.
 “But the children need it more than me.”